atomic14/esp32-s3-pinouts/README.md

 GPIO45 | Pull-down | 0
 GPIO46 | Pull-down | 0

+# I2S, I2C, SPI, UART, Remote Control etc...

+These can use any GPIO pins on the ESP32-S3.

 # <span style="color: red;">Pins That You Need to be Careful With</span>

 ## USB Data Pins